 Here are some tips on bringing and using cash in Cambodia:

-Visitors from the US need a Cambodia visa and the visa is cash-only if you get it at the airport after you land.
+Visitors from the United States need a Cambodia tourist visa.
+The visa is cash-only if you get it at the airport after you land.

-If you have any questions or thoughts, feel free to leave them in the comments below!
+If you have any questions or thoughts, feel free to leave a comment below.